In this post, you will learn how to cast on knitting for total beginners (step by step).

-If you have a large number of stitches to cast on in your pattern, this will need to be quite long.
+If you have a large number of stitches to cast on in your pattern, this tail end will need to be quite long.

-Make a slip knot from your strand of yarn (this creates a loop of yarn) and place it on your right needle ready to start.
+Make a slip knot from your strand of yarn (this creates a loop of yarn) and place it on your right-hand needle ready to start.

-Hold the knitting needle in your right hand, with the needle tip facing away from you.
+Hold the right needle in your right hand, with the needle tip facing away from you.

-Wrap your thumb around the yarn with your left hand, you will use your right hand to work the yarn from the ball.
+Wrap your thumb around the yarn with your left hand, you will use your right-hand index finger to work the yarn from the ball.

-Pass the tip of your needle through the loop on your thumb, from the back.
+Pass the tip of your needle through the loop on your left thumb, from the back.

 Wrap the yarn that is attached to the ball and bring that around in between your thumb and the knitting needle.